vasanthsathya/omnia/docs/source/OmniaInstallGuide/AdvancedConfigurations/AdditionalNIC_rhel.rst

 Configure additional NICs and specify Kernel Parameters on the nodes
 =======================================================================

-.. caution:: Assigning IP rules to additional NICs is not supported on RHEL or Rocky clusters.
+.. caution:: Assigning IP rules to additional NICs is not supported on RHEL clusters.

 Omnia provides two methods for configuring additional NICs and defining Kernel command-line parameters on the nodes: